jyanqa/jyanqa.github.io/_pages/off-topic.md

 author_profile: true
 ---

+<p class="page-description">Trying to add a bit more of human touch in this AI oriented content website</p>

 <div class="notice--info" style="display: none;">
   <h4>Why Off Topic?</h4>
   <p>Adding a bit of human touch to this blog - because life isn't just about research and work!</p>